Grandmother’s dedication inspires fight for justice after granddaughter was sexually assaultedViolence Against Women & Children

-Nairobi, KENYA – Man sentenced to life in prison for sexually abusing a minor
+Nairobi, KENYA – After a lengthy five year trial, a perpetrator is sentenced to life in prison for sexually abusing a minor

 The man who hurt her knew she had been born with a mental disability that limited her speech.
 He took advantage of her vulnerability thinking she wouldn’t speak for herself.
 But he was wrong.

-The assault occurred on March 8, 2017, at around 6:00pm.
+The assault occurred on March 8, 2017.
 Cindy then lived with her grandmother.
 That day, she took longer than usual to return home from school.
 The following morning, her grandmother discovered that she was having difficulties while walking and her school uniform had bloodstains.

 When the grandmother asked Cindy about it, Cindy was only able to say the name of perpetrator through tears.
 She was rushed to the hospital where she was admitted for three days.
 The grandmother reported the abuse, and the neighbor was soon arrested.

 International Justice Mission Kenya learned of Cindy's case from the court.
 By that time, the case hearing had begun, and the prosecution was having difficulties because Cindy had been unable to testify three times.

 IJM staff started working to get Cindy the justice she deserved.
 IJM attorneys supported the public prosecutor who was handling the case.
 IJM social workers also counseled Cindy and helped her prepare to share the truth in court until eventually, she testified bravely against the man who attacked her through an intermediary.

 Although she broke down several times when she was asked to testify, Cindy’s evidence helped put the man in prison after a five-year trial.